Chapter 3- Odd Dynamics

 "The Juggars?"
 I say very low, and to myself, reading the band name displayed across the top.
 That's an underground band I wasn't familiar with.
 But, a band at this school?
 I had no idea.

 I drop the flyer, idly walking around it and the rest of the papers strewn on the floor.

 "Alright pretty bitches let's go," I say with my friends following me.
 I can't help but glance once again at the flyers on the floor with a pout.
 I really want to grab one and stuff it in my bag.

 Should I go in or not?

-I stare at the door to my apartment and contemplate if I really wanted to open the door or not.
+I stare at the door to my apartment and contemplate if I really want to open the door or not.
 I can hear soft clattering inside, so I know my mother is home.
-And I really did not want to deal with her at the moment.
+And I really did not want to deal with her.
 It had been a very long day.
 Between the start of the day, with weekend baggage, to boring classes I'd rather not get into more drama.

-"Just got back from school did we?" a neighbor asks me as they pass behind me.
+"Just got back from school did we?" a neighbor and her husband ask me as they pass behind me.
 I fake a smile and nod.
 "Tell your mother I said hello."